Alma Parish

-Alma is a civil parish on the Bay of Fundy in the southwestern corner of Albert County, New Brunswick, Canada.
-It comprises one village and one local service district (LSD), both of which are members of the Southeast Regional Service Commission.
-The most notable feature of the parish is Fundy National Park, which takes up a majority of the parish's area.
+Alma is a geographic parish on the Bay of Fundy in the southwestern corner of Albert County, New Brunswick, Canada.

+For governance purposes, Alma is divided between the village of Fundy Albert and the Southeast rural district, both of which are members of the Southeast Regional Service Commission.
+A small area on the western side of Fundy National Park belongs to the Fundy rural district.

+Prior to the 2023 governance reform, the parish was divided between the village of Alma and the local service district of the parish of Alma.
+Fundy National Park was de jure part of the LSD.
+The village and the park are now part of Fundy Albert, the LSD part of the rural district.

 The census subdivision of the same name includes all of the parish except the village of Alma, which forms its own census subdivision.
 The population of the parish CSD is so small that census numbers are rounded to maintain privacy.
 Revised census figures based on the 2023 local governance reforms have not been released.

 Origin of name

-The parish was named for its resemblance to the heights above the Alma River, site of the Battle of Alma, a decisive British/French/Egyptian victory over Russia in 1854.
+The parish was named for its resemblance to the heights above the Alma River, site of the Battle of Alma, a decisive British/French/Turkish victory over Russia in 1854.

 History

 Cumberland County, Nova Scotia included the territory now known as Alma Parish until the division of Nova Scotia and New Brunswick.

 Initially modern Alma parish was split three ways.
 Saint Martins Parish in Saint John County extended eastward to the boundary of Hopewell Parish, but ran only as far north as the extension of the northern line of Saint John County.
 The remainder of Alma was in Westmorland County, with Hopewell Parish extending north past Alma Parish's northern line, and the area north of Saint Martins Parish and west of Hopewell not assigned to any parish until Salisbury Parish was erected in 1787.
 This put the community of Alma in Saint Martins Parish, Hebron in Hopewell Parish, and Teahans Corner in Salisbury Parish.

 The county line between Saint John County and Westmorland County shifted westward in 1837 and the orphaned part of Saint Martins Parish was added to Hopewell but not the area to its north.
 The next year the newly erected Harvey Parish included all of Alma.